Burnham Park Yacht Club Bylaws

 SECTION 10.03 COMMITTEES

-The chairman of the following committees shall be appointed by the commodore at the first meeting after the commodore’s installation: house, bar and galley, docks and grounds, program, regatta, publicity, park relations, membership, finance, On the Wind, juniors, planning and other such committees as the commodore and Board of Directors desire to create.
+The chairman of the following committees shall be appointed by the commodore at the first meeting after the commodore’s installation: house, bar and galley, docks and grounds, program, race, publicity, park relations, membership, finance, On the Wind, juniors, planning and other such committees as the commodore and Board of Directors desire to create.

 SECTION 10.04 LIMITS ON THE AUTHORITY OF COMMITTEES AND MEMBERS